Gravity and Antigravity

 Most scientists assume that electrons are attracted by gravity, but this has not been verified experimentally due to the difficulty of the measurement.
 LaViolette sees confirmation of his theory that electrons have antigravitational properties in an experiment performed by Evgeny Podkletnov and Giovanni Modanese in 2001, which showed that ‘an axial high-voltage electron discharge produces a matter-repelling gravity wave that travels in the direction of the discharge exerting a longitudinal repulsive gravitational force on a distant test mass’.3 Although the hypothesis that negative charges produce antigravity fields would explain the classical Biefeld-Brown effect (a thrust directed from the negative to the positive electrode of a high-voltage capacitor), it poses the problem of explaining why a thrust can be produced regardless of whether the leading electrode is positive or negative.

-Building on the work of pioneering scientists such as Nicola Tesla, Louis de Broglie, Wilhelm Reich, and Harold Aspden,4 Canadian scientists Paulo and Alexandra Correa have developed the most detailed and quantitative model of a dynamic ether currently on offer, known as aetherometry.
+Building on the work of pioneering scientists such as Nicola Tesla, Louis de Broglie, Wilhelm Reich and Harold Aspden,4 Canadian scientists Paulo and Alexandra Correa have developed a detailed, quantitative model of a dynamic ether, known as aetherometry.
 They have also developed technological applications, such as their pulsed-plasma (PAGD) reactors, which produce more power than is required to run them, their self-sustaining aether motor, and their weight-neutralizer and anti-gravitator.5

 Aetherometry proposes that the rotational and translatory movements of planets, stars and galaxies are the result of spinning, vortical motions of ether on multiple scales.
 Electric and nonelectric ether waves impart impulses to the earth, for example, as they curve in towards the planet, and this influx of energy not only propels the earth but also produces its gravitational field.
 When nonelectric ether energy interacts with physical or etheric charges it produces either gravitons, which impel a particle or body towards regions of greater mass density, or antigravitons, which impel them in the opposite direction.
 Gravitational forces are essentially electrodynamic forces that depend on polarity: aetherometry contends that gravity ultimately results from an electrodynamic attraction that occurs when matter, which is mostly neutral (with balanced charges of both polarities), interacts with ether lattices formed by in-phase massfree charges, whereas antigravity ultimately results from an electrodynamic repulsion that occurs when matter has net charge and interacts with the same in-phase charge lattices.7